kriwil/labster-wiki-dump/markdown/0045_Culture_Media.md

 ### Physical Condition

-![ Effect of temperature on microbial growth](temperature effect.jpg " Effect of temperature on microbial growth")
+![ Effect of temperature on microbial growth](/wiki/temperature effect.jpg " Effect of temperature on microbial growth")

 Growth is defined as an increase in the number of cells.
 The growth of microorganism is greatly affected by environment conditions such as